 The origins of microplastics

 First, how tiny is tiny?
 In general we call pieces that are smaller than 1 mm microplastics.
-They can be round (microbeads), fibrous (microfiber) or any other shape, and come from different plastics like polyester, nylon, acrylic, and elastane.
+They can come from different plastics like polyester, nylon, acrylic, and elastane.
 These tiny pieces of plastic can come from multiple plastic sources.

 The impact of microplastics

 "So, what is the problem of tiny plastics?" you might ask.
 It turns out that around 30% of all plastic in the ocean are microplastics.
 Even though you might not see the direct impact of microplastics -due to their small size- they still have a huge impact on marine life.
 In research conducted at Californian fish markets, up to 25% of the fish already had microplastics in them!
 This means that we already get plastic in our bodies, and we aren't even aware of it.

 There is currently a lot of research being done on the effect that microplastics have on humans.
 So far, it is unclear what the long-term health impact is on us, but that will become clearer soon.
 One thing we know for sure, is that we don't want them to end up in these power foods, listed by San Diego's finest martial arts gym; The Bxng Club!

 The irony of recycling plastic